catch-point/ib-tws-node/README.md

 helpEnd	"OrderCondition"
 > exit
 ```
-All the methods available on the ib-tws-node client are also available from the ib-tws-shell.
+All the methods available on the ib-tws-node client are also available from the ib-tws-json.
 Making it a useful tool to try things out in TWS before committing it in code.

 Below we quickly confirm that `REL` orders are not supported on the TSE exchange.

 ```
-$ ib-tws-shell --silence
-> login
-login	"TWO_FA_IN_PROGRESS"
-login	"LOGGED_IN"
-> enableAPI 7496 false
-enableAPI	7496
+$ ib-tws-json --tws-port 7496
-> eConnect "localhost" 7496 0 false
+> eConnect 0 false
 connectAck
 managedAccounts	"U112233"
 nextValidId	1